cazala/synaptic/README.md

 `npm install synaptic --save`

 #####In the browser
-Just include the file synaptic.js (you can find it in the `/lib` directory) with a script tag in your HTML:
+Just include the file synaptic.js from `/dist` directory with a script tag in your HTML:

 `<script src="synaptic.js"></script>`